tailcallhq/tailcallhq.github.io/docs/data-dog.md

 ---
-title: Data Dog
+title: Enhance Application Performance with Tailcall and Datadog
-description: Discover how to enhance application performance with our guide on enabling and analyzing telemetry data in Tailcall.
-Learn to configure observability support using OpenTelemetry for insights into logs, metrics, and traces, with practical integration examples for platforms like Honeycomb.io, New Relic, and Datadog.
+description: "Boost your application's performance by enabling and analyzing telemetry data in Tailcall.
+Learn to configure observability support using OpenTelemetry for insights into logs, metrics, and traces.
+Discover practical integration examples for platforms like Datadog."
+slug: /enhance-graphql-application-performance-tailcall-datadog
 sidebar_position: 2
 ---